HSF/hsf.github.io/organization/_posts/2021/2021-03-04-coordination.md

 ### Frameworks

 - We had our first free-form meeting yesterday.
 It was lightly attended, but we had good discussion regarding TBB UI deprecations, other multithreading issues, and how data-quality monitoring integrates with experiment frameworks.
-- Rebrand as 'Frameworks Coffee'?
+- Re-brand as 'Frameworks Coffee'?

 ---